thma/generic-persistence/README.md

 The only thing we have to do is to derive the `Data` type class for our persistent data types.
 The library takes care of the rest.

-I' explicitely asking for feedback here:
+I'm explicitely asking for your feedback here:
 - Do you regard such a persistence API as useful?
 - Do you have any suggestions for improvements?
 - Do you think it makes sense to continue working on it, or are there already enough libraries out there that do the same?